 Same Person, Different Outcomes

 My parents, like most parents, meant well.
-I'm sure if they had been more committed to training and keeping a very active terrier, things would've gone better.
+I'm sure if they had been more committed to training and keeping a very active terrier; things would've gone better.
 But alas, they didn't understand the commitment a puppy like a Wirehair Fox Terrier had.
-They thought a dog is a dog is a dog.
+They thought a dog was a dog.
 Don't make that mistake.